wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-scenario-udr-gw-nva.md

 You can deploy the environment explained above in Azure using different features available today, as follows.

 - **Virtual network (VNet)**.
 An Azure VNet acts in similar fashion to an on-premises network, and can be segmented into one or more subnets to provide traffic isolation, and separation of concerns.
 - **Virtual appliance**.
-Several partners provide virtual appliances in the Azure gallery that can be used for the three firewalls described above.
+Several partners provide virtual appliances in the Azure Marketplace that can be used for the three firewalls described above.
 - **User Defined Routes (UDR)**.
 Route tables can contain UDRs used by Azure networking to control the flow of packets within a VNet.
 These route tables can be applied to subnets.
 One of the newest features in Azure is the ability to apply a route table to the GatewaySubnet, providing the ability to forward all traffic coming into the Azure VNet from a hybrid connection to a virtual appliance.
 - **IP Forwarding**.
 By default, the Azure networking engine forward packets to virtual network interface cards (NICs) only if the packet destination IP address matches the NIC IP address.
 Therefore, if a UDR defines that a packet must be sent to a given virtual appliance, the Azure networking engine would drop that packet.
 To ensure the packet is delivered to a VM (in this case a virtual appliance) that is not the actual destination for the packet, you need to enable IP Forwarding for the virtual appliance.
 - **Network Security Groups (NSGs)**.
 The example below does not make use of NSGs, but you could use NSGs applied to the subnets and/or NICs in this solution to further filter the traffic in and out of those subnets and NICs.